tom-draper/log-analyzer/README.md

 ### Conversions

 Some token values with a numeric value may be equivalent to other token values after performing a conversion to account for different units.
 In order to group these tokens together in your dashboard, your config needs to specify how to convert them from one to another.
-In the example below, we state that `elapsed_ns` can be converted into `elapsed_ms` by multiplying by `0.001`, and `elapsed_s` can be converted into `elapsed_ms` by multiplying by 1000.
+The example below states that `elapsed_ns` can be converted into `elapsed_ms` by multiplying by `0.001`, and `elapsed_s` can be converted into `elapsed_ms` by multiplying by 1000.
 With this config, the dashboard will convert and group all time recording values into milliseconds.

 ```log
 [2002-09-15 20:44:07] LOG: createAccount() duration 51.13 ms